Skip to content

 Four people smiling and having fun in pool.
 Pair in center smile at the camera, each with a single fist raised in the air.

-Figure 261.
-People participating in LA Aquatics Day
+People participate in LA Aquatics Day.

 City of Los Angeles Department of Recreation and Parks, 2025.